 Owen Sound Northstars Jr B Lacrosse

-The team now known as the Owen Sound Garb & Gear Source for Sports NorthStars began life in 1973 as a Junior C team called the Satellites.
-They were the first junior lacrosse team in Owen Sound since the Chryslers folded in 1950 after a miserable season in which they went 1-13.
+The team now known as, the Owen Sound Garb & Gear Source for Sports NorthStars began life in 1973, they were a Junior C team called the Satellites.
+Being the first junior lacrosse team in Owen Sound since the Chryslers folded in 1950 after a miserable season in which they went 1-13.

 The Satellites had a respectable year in 1973, going 12-14 and finishing in fourth place in their division before being eliminated by Mississauga in the first round of the playoffs.

 By 1976, the Satellites were ready to contend.
 They finished first in the regular season with a 17-5 record and then swept two rounds of playoffs before being upset in the Ontario final by the Orangeville Stingers, But it was the last time Owen Sound would ever lose a Junior C playoff series.

 With Cubby Cruickshank behind the bench and league scoring champion Mark Kazarian leading the offence, the Satellites avenged that loss by sweeping Orangeville to win the 1977 championship.
 It was Owen Sound’s first Ontario junior lacrosse championship since 1911, and it was also the first of three consecutive titles for the team – each of them won under a different name.

 The Satellites became the Forsyths in 1978 but the name change did not affect their fortunes.
 Mark Kazarian defended his scoring championship and once again Owen Sound swept the provincial final.